Q: Does Career Services assist students who want to work for a year before continuing their education in medical, law or graduate schools?

 Q: What are the resources within Career Services for students wishing to pursue careers with non-profit organizations?

 A: Larger non-profits will come to campus for information sessions or interviews.
 Since most non-profits are small and do not have the staff to support visiting campus, we partner with other colleges and universities to offer recruiting events to connect non-profit employers with students.
 We offer three annual public service career fairs, one in Washington D.C., and two in Philadelphia, as well as an interview day in D.C.
-Additionally, our eRecruiting job and internship database receives internship and job opportunities daily from Idealist.org, the best non-profit career site.
-We offer annual events to give visibility to public service opportunities like our Beyond the Cubicle panel, featuring post-graduate service opportunities and fellowships.
+Additionally, our SwatCareers job and internship database contains many public service internship and job opportunities.
+We offer annual events to give visibility to public service opportunities like our Nonprofit Networking Night, featuring alumni in public service careers.
 We have also found that students who are interested in making a difference through their careers might also enjoy working for the federal government and have launched a collection of career events to educate students about federal career options within the federal government.
 Our previously referenced recruiting events offer students a way to connect with both non-profits and federal agencies.

 Q: Does Career Services help students decide upon a major?